I Want To...

 Baltimore, MD 21287 map

-Frank R. Lin, M.D.
-Ph.D., is an Associate Professor of Otolaryngology and Medicine (Geriatrics) in the School of Medicine and of Epidemiology and Mental Health at the Bloomberg School of Public Health.
-Dr. Lin completed his medical education, residency in Otolaryngology, and Ph.D., all at Johns Hopkins.
-He completed further otologic fellowship training in Lucerne, Switzerland with Prof. Thomas Linder.
+Frank R. Lin, M.D., Ph.D. is a Professor of Otolaryngology, Medicine, Mental Health, and Epidemiology and director of the Cochlear Center for Hearing and Public Health, a research center based at the Bloomberg School of Public Health.
+Dr. Lin completed his medical education, residency in Otolaryngology, and Ph.D. in Clinical Investigation, all at Johns Hopkins.
+He completed further otologic fellowship training in Lucerne, Switzerland.
 Dr. Lin's clinical practice is dedicated to otology and the medical and surgical management of hearing loss.
-His research is focused on studying the interface between hearing loss and aging, and he is the Director of the Cochelar Center for Hearing and Public Health at the Johns Hopkins Bloomberg School of Public Health.
+His public health research focuses on understanding how hearing loss affects the health and functioning of older adults and the strategies and policies needed to mitigate these effects.

 Departments / Divisions